humen-team/express-openapi/README.md

 [OpenAPI](https://swagger.io/docs/specification/about/) (aka Swagger) is a widely used, standards-based protocol for documenting HTTP-based APIs.
 A common challenge with OpenAPI and related standards is that the documentation can diverge from the implementation.
-`express-openapi-rest` addresses this problem by defining a *single source of truth* for both API implementations and documentation.
+`express-openapi` addresses this problem by defining a *single source of truth* for both API implementations and documentation.